yourcelf/olwidget/doc-src/backwards_incompatible_changes.rst

 In addition, the ``OLWIDGET_MEDIA_URL`` setting has been renamed ``OLWIDGET_STATIC_URL``, and templates rendered by olwidget now receive ``STATIC_URL`` instead of ``MEDIA_URL`` as context.
 The setting ``STATIC_URL`` is also required.
 This has the potential to break symlinks to olwidget's static media files.

 The olwidget CSS class names have been
 `changed <https://github.com/yourcelf/olwidget/commit/156c0c95e286d11d4b1d9d9b51a48cd36318749>`_
 to be prefixed with "olwidget", to avoid colliding with other generic class names like "container".
 Custom css that expects to select olwidget's elements will need to be updated to use olwidget-prefixed names.

+Since Google Maps API v2 is now deprecated, ``olwidget`` has `switched to Google Maps API v3 <https://github.com/yourcelf/olwidget/8b24080b5d06538dd81d24a1606e07fc1268707a>`_.
+Customizations that depend on Google Maps v2 will need to be updated to use v3 instead.

 In version 0.4
 ~~~~~~~~~~~~~~